ychleee/SemanticsProseminarPaper/Korean Evidential -te- Inference from Direct Evidence.md

 With this proposal, I explained
 - the temporal interpretation of the prejacent of -te-, with an additional assumption that when there is no overt tense a covert anaphoric tense is used.

->[!note] 2.
-I also proposed that the direct perceptive evidential presupposition introduced by -te- is a special case of the inferential evidential presupposition:
+>[!note] 2. The direct perceptive evidential presupposition introduced by -te- is a special case of the inferential evidential presupposition:
 > - the speaker makes ==tautological inference== from her direct perceptive evidence.

 ### 5.1 Unexpectedness implication triggered by -te-
 #### Redunduncy of  p→p
 According to my analysis, the direct evidential presupposition of -te- is due to the tautological inference of the form p→p from the direct perception of the eventuality denoted by the prejacent p.
 However, this inference is obviously redundant.
-In [[#4.2|Section 4.3]]??[🤔:: There is no 4.3], a sentence without any evidential marker is in general interpreted as based on the best possible evidence, which is direct perceptive evidence.
+In [[#4.2|Section 4.3]]??[C:: There is no 4.3], a sentence without any evidential marker is in general interpreted as based on the best possible evidence, which is direct perceptive evidence.
 Then there seems no need to use -te- to specify direct perceptive evidence, even with a redundant inference.
-- 🤔:: Best possible evidence account is wrong. [[MVP-Evidentiality as Perspectiveness- Analysis of Korean morpheme '-te'#|See]]
+- C:: Best possible evidence account is wrong. [[MVP-Evidentiality as Perspectiveness- Analysis of Korean morpheme '-te'#|See]]

-This redundancy leads us to another interesting prediction: if a speaker adopts -te- to indicate that her assertion of the prejacent p is based on direct perception of the eventuality denoted by p, since the speaker asserts p in a more complicated and redundant manner than usual, the sentence with -te- may carry the additional implication (I use this term to remain neutral to the nature of this extra meaning component) that it is unusual, unexpected and/or surprising for the eventuality denoted by p to happen (cf. the conversational maxim of manner in Grice 1975 or the notion of M implicature in Levinson 2000).
+This redundancy leads us to another interesting prediction: if a speaker adopts -te- to indicate that her assertion of the prejacent p is based on direct perception of the eventuality denoted by p, since the speaker asserts p in a more complicated and redundant manner than usual, ==the sentence with -te- may carry the additional implication== (I use this term to remain neutral to the nature of this extra meaning component) that it is unusual, ==unexpected and/or surprising for the eventuality denoted by p to happen== (cf. the conversational maxim of manner in Grice 1975 or the notion of M implicature in Levinson 2000).
-It is hard to test whether a sentence actually carries the unexpectedness/surprise implication (since every assertion is ‘unexpected’, in some sense, as far as it introduces new information which is not shared between conversational participants to the common ground).
+It is hard to test whether a sentence ==actually carries the unexpectedness/surprise implication== (since ==every assertion is ‘unexpected’, in some sense,== as far as it introduces new information which is not shared between conversational participants to the common ground).
 Nevertheless, at least some Korean speakers have the intuition that -te- without any overt tense marker actually triggers this implication.
-They also agree that -te- without a tense may carry a specific type of intonation, such as raising tone on -te-, which is commonly adopted in Korean to express the unexpectedness or surprise.
+They also agree that -te- without a tense may carry a specific type of ==intonation==, such as raising tone on -te-, which is commonly adopted in Korean to express the unexpectedness or surprise.
 This may be tested by some experiment, but I will leave this for the topic of future research.

 ### 5.2 Exceptional de se reading triggered by -te-
 #### Caki (self)